We believe that the easiest and most effective way to instill good oral health habits for life is to get an early start

 Most children have started to grow primary teeth at 6 months to a year of age, so this an excellent time to get started establishing good dental hygiene habits.
 If however you have any questions or concerns prior to 6 months please feel free to contact us.

-A. Establishing good dental hygiene habits at a young age may be the most effective means of preventing the occurrence of dental problems later in life.
+Establishing good oral hygiene habits at a young age may be the most effective means of preventing the occurrence of dental problems later in life.
 Primary teeth play an important role in your child’s appearance, speech patterns and eating ability, as well as their developing self-confidence.
 Primary teeth have thinner enamel and problems can quickly develop and progress once they have started.

-A. Bacteria that is present in the mouth feeds on sugars that have been ingested and create acids that can damage or dissolve teeth.
+Bacteria that is present in the mouth feeds on sugars that have been ingested and create acids that can damage or dissolve teeth.
 To avoid childhood tooth decay, give your child water in a bottle at bedtime rather than juice or milk.
-Both juice and milk will allow sugars to coat the teeth throughout the night and over time create tooth decay at an early age.
+Both juice and milk will allow sugars to coat the teeth throughout the night and overtime create tooth decay at an early age.
 For younger children always clean their teeth or gums after drinking breast milk or formula, especially prior to nighttime sleeps.
 Limit your child’s access to sweets and encourage him or her to brush after eating to remove bacteria and acids.
 Fluoride treatment can also strengthen teeth and help your child avoid tooth decay.